min2ha/ukwa-site/content/target/61859/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 28th February 2018: Northern Ireland and the Republic of Ireland: Border Arrangements

 Short debate following an urgent question by Emily Thornberry about avoidance of a hard border between Northern Ireland and the Irish Republic after Brexit.